-I've heard about an Alzheimer's supplement called Axona.
-What does it do, and can it really treat Alzheimer's?
+I've heard about a new Alzheimer's supplement called Axona.
+What does it do and can it really treat Alzheimer's?

 Answers from Glenn Smith, Ph.D.